-Well, you've been reading about "Before Midnight," the third film in Richard Linklater's trilogy about Celine and Jesse's ongoing romance, since Sundance, and now you finally get to see one of the most delightful and insightful movies of the year.
-The trio, who could earn a second Oscar nomination for original screenplay, describe their unusual process in our interview below.
+"Before Midnight," the third film in Richard Linklater's trilogy about Celine and Jesse's ongoing romance is one of the most delightful and insightful movies of 2013.
+The trio, who earned a second Oscar nomination for original screenplay, describe their unusual process in our interview below.

 What's the big whoop about?
 Anyone who has been through a relationship of any duration will recognize the degree to which Linklater and his co-writers and actors Ethan Hawke and Julie Delpy dig into the essentials of the male/female dynamic.
 (Joel Stein writes about this in Time.)
 The Austin-based director ("School of Rock") did something right back in 1995 when he first cast the American actor and French actress as two strangers who meet on a European train and enjoy a brief romantic liaison in Vienna in "Before Sunrise."
 They meet again nine years later when Celine shows up at one of Jesse's book readings in "Before Sunset."
 They're otherwise engaged, but the spark is alive.